 A. A FICO Score is a type of credit score developed by the Fair Isaac Corporation.
 Like other types of credit scores, a FICO score is a three-digit number, based on information in your credit reports, that is designed to represent your credit risk, or the likelihood you will pay your bills on time.

 7. Your credit scores are calculated using information from:

 C. Your credit scores are calculated using information in your credit reports, although there are many different credit scoring models.
 If you have negative information, such as late or missed payments, on your credit reports, your credit scores typically will be impacted.

 Checking your credit reports and credit scores regularly may help you better understand your credit situation.
 You're entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.

-You can also create a myEquifax account to get two free Equifax credit reports each year.
+You can also create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is also one of many types of credit scores.